hamzaidrees81/NodeTask/README.md

 When you have finished the assignment, zip your repo (make sure to include .git folder) and send us the zip.

 Thank you and good luck! 🙏

+PARTIALLY IMPLEMENTED ELEMENTS:
+1. Custom exceptions - created but implemented only in AdminController and Middleware
+2. Created supertests for controllers, unit tests for every service would be added later on...